silmae/hsi-smart/README.md

 output-values/predictions for each image (in this case 10 first) to:
 - "/Cpp-Implementation/Tensorflow-Output-Values".

-- 10 first images in Flatten state
+10 First images in Flatten state, to:
+- "/Cpp-Implementation/Test-Data"

 This is for comparisons in later phase.